tomhughes87/Learning_Typescript/README.md

 ## How?

 ### The Course:
-I have been doing an amazing course by Colt Steele on Udemy: https://www.udemy.com/course/learn-typescript/
+An amazing course by Colt Steele on Udemy: https://www.udemy.com/course/learn-typescript/

 <br/>